sparker888/wri-case-study/src/app/page.md

 {% quick-link title="WRI 2024 Design & Build" icon="presets" href="/docs/nextjs-react" description="Learn how we analyzed historic user behavior to help us develop a better online experience!" /%}

-{% quick-link title="Cvent & Storyblok" icon="plugins" href="/docs/cvent-integration" description="Witness the power of key integrations for such as Cvent, powerful event software, and speaker content using a flexible CMS named Storyblok." /%}
+{% quick-link title="Integration Magic: Cvent & Storyblok" icon="plugins" href="/docs/cvent-integration" description="Witness the power of key integrations for such as Cvent, powerful event software, and speaker content using a flexible CMS named Storyblok." /%}

-{% quick-link title="Project Summary" icon="installation" href="/docs/goals-project-scope" description="I wrap up the project highlights here, from goals to design to the final build and launch!
+{% quick-link title="Case Study Wrap-up" icon="installation" href="/docs/goals-project-scope" description="I wrap up the project highlights here, from goals to design to the final build and launch!
 I also touch on possible future enhancements." /%}

 {% /quick-links %}

----

 # Executive Summary